matthiask/406.ch/posts/2023-08-11-composition-over-inheritance-the-case-for-function-based-views.md

 Yes, these generic views wouldn't allow overriding the case when a form was invalid.
 But, I'd assume that displaying the form with error messages is the right thing to do in 90% of the cases.
 And if not, write your own specific or generic view?
 After all, with the mentioned tools it won't take up more than a few lines of straightforward code.
 (If the code was tricky it would be different.
 But views shouldn't be tricky.)

+Adding more `form_valid` handlers should be mostly painless.
+A few examples inspired by [Django's generic editing documentation](https://docs.djangoproject.com/en/4.2/topics/class-based-views/generic-editing/):

+    :::python
+    def save_and_redirect_to(url):
+        def fn(request, form):
+            form.save()
+            return redirect(url)
+        return fn

+    def send_mail(request, form):
+        form.send_email()
+        return HttpResponseRedirect("/thanks/")

+    def set_author_and_save(request, form):
+        form.instance.created_by = request.user
+        object = form.save()
+        return redirect(object)

+You could also couple the form a bit to the request and do something like:

+    def process_form(request, form):
+        return form.process(request)

+Sure, forms probably shouldn't know much about requests.
+But then, Django is a framework for perfectionists _with deadlines_ and sometimes practicality beats purity.

 ## Date-based generic views

 I think I would want to offer a few analyzers which allow easily returning a